Chia Seeds Versus Flaxseeds: What’s the Big Difference?

 The nutty, crunchy flavor of flax seeds makes them the perfect addition to a salty, savory snack.
 Pair these with your favorite hummus, dip, or avocado slices for a savory snack filled with super-satisfying fiber.

-Keto and cinnamon buns aren't usually used in the same sentence, but thanks to Leanne Vogel from the Healthful Pursuit, keto cinnamon buns are a reality—at least in a muffin form.
-These muffins are made without any gluten or grains, making them a perfect treat for when the cinnamon bun craving strikes, or if you're looking to serve up a healthier take on the brunch classic.
+Cinnamon buns and flaxseeds aren't usually used in the same sentence, but thanks to Leanne Vogel from the Healthful Pursuit, these flaxseed cinnamon buns are hearty and healthy.
+These muffins are made without any gluten or grains, making them a perfect treat for all types of cinnamon bun lovers, or if you're looking to serve up a healthier take on the brunch classic.

 This black bean brownie recipe is a delicious way to use flaxseeds: